KDitsa/Real-Time-Vehicle-Monitor/README.md

 ### 📥 Real-Time Ingestion – Kafka Consumer
 A Python-based Kafka consumer subscribes to the same topic and continuously listens for incoming messages.
 On message receipt, it:
-- Parses the incoming JSON payload
+- Parses each JSON message
-- Stores it into a Cassandra table using an optimized schema for querying by vehicle and time range
+- Writes data into Apache Cassandra

-Cassandra is well-suited for scalable and distributed write-heavy telemetry workloads.
+- Uses a time- and vehicle-centric schema optimized for queries by `vehicle_id` and `timestamp`

 ---

 ### 💾 Storage with Apache Cassandra
 Apache Cassandra provides:

-- High availability with no single point of failure
+- A flexible schema to store time-series vehicle data efficiently
 - Linear scalability for write-heavy telemetry workloads
-- A flexible schema to store time-series vehicle data efficiently
+-  High availability with no single point of failure

-Cassandra’s distributed architecture makes it ideal for high-ingest, geographically distributed deployments.
+The schema is initialized using a `cassandra-init` service that runs `init.cql`.

 ---